 The proposed bill amends the Public Health Code by adding Section 20176b, which establishes regulations for health facilities or agencies that receive state funding.
 It prohibits these entities from using state money to interfere with or discourage unionization among their employees or those of other health facilities.
-The bill also mandates that these facilities maintain accurate records of state fund expenditures to ensure compliance with this prohibition.
-They are required to submit quarterly reports detailing these expenditures and are subject to audits by the department to verify adherence to the new regulations.
+The bill also mandates that these facilities maintain accurate records of all state fund expenditures to ensure compliance with this prohibition.
+They are required to submit quarterly reports detailing these expenditures to the relevant department.

 Additionally, the bill outlines the consequences for non-compliance, including potential civil liability for facilities that violate the provisions.
 The Attorney General or individuals may initiate civil actions to recover misused state funds, with damages directed to the state’s general fund.
-Facilities found in violation may also face a three-year ban on receiving state funds following a judgment against them.
-The bill defines key terms related to state funding, unionization, and the scope of prohibited activities, ensuring clarity in its enforcement.
+The bill defines key terms related to unionization and state funding, ensuring clarity in its enforcement.
+Overall, the legislation aims to protect workers' rights to unionize while ensuring transparency in the use of state resources.

 Statutes affected: House Introduced Bill: 333.1101, 333.25211